tannergaucher/care-bot/README.md

 # CareBot - TypeChat / LLM Application

-## Create a self care plan for the day by checking in with CareBot
+## Create an AI generated self care plan for the day by checking in with CareBot

 ## Uses